 Make the changes in the header files.

 Use the command `make -t' to mark all the object files as up to date.
-The next time you run make, the changes in the header files will not cause any recompilation.
+The next time you run make, the changes in the header files do not cause any recompilation.

 If you have already changed the header file at a time when some files do need recompilation, it is too late to do this.
 Instead, you can use the `-o file' flag, which marks a specified file as "old".
-This means that the file itself will not be remade, and nothing else will be remade on its account.
-Follow this procedure:
+This means, the file itself will not be remade, and nothing else will be remade on its account. you need to follow this procedure −